-Starting Nov.
-1, 2018, Canada’s federal Personal Information Protection and Electronic Documents Act (PIPEDA)will require organizations that suffer a data breach involving personal information to:
+Since Nov.
+1, 2018, Canada’s federal Personal Information Protection and Electronic Documents Act (PIPEDA) requires organizations that suffer a data breach involving personal information to:

 - Report the breach to the Office of the Privacy Commissioner of Canada (OPC).

 - Give notice of the breach to affected individuals.

 - Maintain records of data breaches that affect personal information.

 To help organizations better understand their obligations, the OPC recently published final guidance on the law.

 The main component of PIPEDA relates to data breach reporting.
 When an organization suffers a breach of security safeguards involving personal information under its control and there’s reason to believe that the breach creates a real risk of significant harm to an individual, the organization must report the breach.